shyfire131/simplex-startos/about.markdown

 permalink: /about/
 ---

 These are installation and usage instructions for the SimpleX service wrapper on StartOS.
+Last updated 2023-12-12.

 You can learn more about StartOS here:
 [Start9](https://start9.com)